jeremywillans/wi-room-release/README.md

 ## Prerequisites

+The following items are needed, depending on the enabled services.

+**Workspace Integration**
 1. Navigate to Workspace Integrations in [Control Hub](https://admin.webex.com/workspaces/integrations)
 2. Select `Add integration` then `Upload integration` and provide included manifest.json file - ensure you document the provided credentials
 3. Navigate to the newly created Integration and select `Activate` from the `Actions` menu - ensure you document the encoded activation code
-3. Add the required Device Tag (default: `wi-room-release`) to each device to be managed by this integration
+4. Add the required Device Tag (default: `wi-room-release`) to each device to be managed by this integration

+**Webex Space**
+- A Webex Bot - create at [developer.webex.com](https://developer.webex.com/my-apps/new/bot)
+- A new or existing Webex Space with the Webex bot as a member.
+- The RoomId of the destination Webex space.
+These example methods can be used to get the Room Id
+  - Using the [List Rooms](https://developer.webex.com/docs/api/v1/rooms/list-rooms) Developer API
+  - Adding `astronaut@webex.bot` to the space (bot will leave and 1:1 you the Id)

+**MS Teams Channel**
+- A MS Teams "Team" Channel configured with an [Incoming Webhook](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?#create-an-incoming-webhook)
+- Copy the Webhook URL

 ## Deployment (Local)